Vox Theatre: History

 By the early 1960s, the trend of small intimate theatres gave way to the large drive-in theatres and the Vox Theatre was sold to Westport Heating and Cooling which used the building to manufacture sheet metal ductwork.
 Later, the space housed a workshop for restoring antique automobiles.

 In January 2009, Alistair Tutton purchased the building and brought back the name the Vox Theatre.
 Tutton remodeled the space to be used for his photography studio and an event space.
 With the space being 5,000 sqft with 20 ft ceilings the ability to transform the space into many different uses was created.

 Remodeled

 During the remodel, the current owner tried to keep as much of the original structure as possible.
 The original pressed tin ceiling was preserved.
 The projection room was converted to office space which houses, Alistair Tutton Photography, Vox Theatre Event Space and Springboard Creative.
-Although, the balcony no longer exists, the archways that lead to the balcony are still present.
+Although the balcony no longer exists, the archways that led to the balcony are still present.
 The original stage floor has also been preserved.
 Stage curtains were purchased from a local high school and along with the refurbished stage valance lighting the theatre look was complete.